The 10 Year Challenge

 5. Set up a food composter.

-6. Built a chicken coop for five chickens.
+6. Built two chicken coops for our flock of five fourteen chickens.

 7. Expand water harvesting system (added 330 gallon system off of greenhouse).